maxcohen31/Amazon-book-scraper/README.md

 # Amazon-book-scraper
-Amazon crawler made by using Scrapy framework
+Amazon spider made by using Scrapy framework

 ## Run Locally
 Clone the project